10 days to faster reading — Summary

 The goal is to replace daydreaming with active mind wandering, this means connecting the information we’re reading to our own knowledge and experience.
 Essentially bridging the information we already know, with the new information.
-For example, while you read something about a foreign country you have travelled to before, let your mind wander for a moment back in time to remember the experience of your travel.
+For example, while you read something about a foreign country you have traveled to before, let your mind wander for a moment back in time to remember the experience of your travel.
 This will help you to glue together what you already know with the new information you are reading.

 Regression, rereading what you’ve just read, is another bad habit.
 To avoid it try covering the text you’ve read with something.

 Don’t use subvocalization!
 Mentally whispering the text will slow you down to about 150 words per minute when you could really be reading 400 wpm mentally!